clientagency/client.theme/README.md

 ## Intro

-Simple starting theme for Wordpress with Bootstrap 4.
-Very light boilerplate theme that gets new projects started quick.
-Made at client.studio
+Light as air boilerplate theme for Wordpress + Bootstrap 4 made by Client.Studio

 ## Issues

-Report issues in Github repository [issue tracker](https://github.com/clientagency/client.theme/issues).
-We are glad for any sort of feedback.
+Please report issues in Github repository [issue tracker](https://github.com/clientagency/client.theme/issues)

-## Contribution
+## License

-Feel free to make pull request or report issues.
+Feel free to use this for any commercial or personal project

 ## License